ONE DAY IN TAKAYAMA, JAPAN

 Moreover, I went to Second Cup quite a lot back in 2012 and during my recent Toronto trip, and my favourite is their Frozen Hot Chocolate!
 They have locations all over the city.

-How to Get Around in Toronto
+How to Get Around in Toronto with Public Transit

 It’s easy to get around in Toronto and its suburbs by public transit, which consists of subways, streetcars, and buses.
-The subway has two lines, the Yellow Line from Yonge Street to Union Station (north to south) and the Green Line, which runs from Etobicoke to Scarborough (via downtown Toronto) from east to west.
+The subway has two lines, the Yellow Line from Yonge Street to Union Station (north to south) and the Green Line, which runs from Etobicoke to Scarborough from east to west.

 The Union Pearson Express takes you from Union Station in downtown Toronto to Toronto Pearson International Airport (about 25 minutes) and vice-versa, at a one-way cost of C$ 12.35.
 They run every 15 minutes, seven days a week.